Our Equine Staff

 George was generously donated by the Friends of the Bethlehem Mounted Police.

-George is currently sponsored by Jolene Vitalos, Michael Leaser, and generously supported by many friends in the community.
+George is currently sponsored by Jolene Vitalos, Nancy Kembel, Stacey Burke and generously supported by many friends in the community.

 LITO